DesignSparkRS/aq-device/docs/use.rst

 Restarting
 **********

-If the device needs to be restarted, e.g. after making configuration changes, the follow procedure should be followed:
+If the device needs to be restarted, e.g. after making configuration changes, the following procedure should be used:

 #.
 Shut down
 #.
 Remove power